Crab-eating fox: Behaviour and ecology

 The crab-eating fox creates monogamic teams for hunting; groups of several monogamic pairs may form during the reproductive season.
 Population density estimates vary between one individual per 4 km2 in Venezuela to 0.0003 individuals/km2 in Argentinian wetlands.
 Territorialism was noticed during the dry season; during rainy seasons, when there is more food, they pay less attention to territory.
 Hideouts and dens often are found in bushes and in thick grass, and there are typically multiple entrance holes per den.
 Despite being capable of tunneling, they prefer to take over other animals' burrows.
 Several characteristic sounds are made by the crab-eating fox such as barking, whirring and howling, which occur often when pairs lose contact with one another.

-The crab eating fox is nocturnal, with peaks of activity in the middle of the night and the early morning.
+The crab-eating fox is nocturnal, with peaks of activity in the middle of the night and the early morning.

 Reproduction

-The foxes reach sexual maturity within 9–10 months year.
-Adult females gives birth to one or two litters per year, depending on the climate and the availability of food.
+The foxes reach sexual maturity within 9–10 months.
+Adult females give birth to one or two litters per year, depending on the climate and the availability of food.
 The reproductive period most often begins in November or December, and again in July.
 The birth of offspring follows after an approximately 56-day gestation, typically in January, February or sometimes March, then again from September to October.
 If giving birth to one litter, they typically give birth in the early spring.
 The breeding pair is monogamous and raises the pups together, which are weaned at around three months old and become independent of their parents around 5–8 months old.

 Diet

 The crab-eating fox searches for crabs on muddy floodplains during the wet season, giving this animal its common name.
 It is an opportunist and an omnivore, preferring insects or meat from rodents and birds when available.
-Other foods readily consumed include turtle eggs, tortoises, fruit, eggs, crustaceans, insects, lizards and carrion.
+Other foods readily consumed include other crustaceans, tortoises, turtle eggs, bird eggs, insects, lizards, fruit, and carrion.
 Their diet is varied and has been found to differ by different researchers, suggesting opportunistic feeding and geographical variation.
-During the wet season, the diet contains more crabs and other crustaceans, while during the dry season it contains more insects.
+During the wet season, the diet contains more crustaceans, while during the dry season it contains more insects.
 The crab-eating fox contributes to the control of rodents and harmful insects.